leeandher/leander.xyz/src/pages/blog/02 - February 2018 - Moving on to the Advanced Stuff.md

 date: "2018-03-01"
 path: "/blog/moving-on-to-the-adv-stuff"
 title: "February 2018 - Moving on to the Advanced Stuff"
-preview: "Guess that's what the real world is like for web development."
+description: "Guess that's what the real world is like for web development."
 tags: ["personal", "coding"]
 ---